kirawat/kirawat.me/src/content/notes/coding/css/css-reset.md

 ---
-name: "Reset Stylesheet"
+name: "CSS Reset"
 dateCreated: 2025-06-05 19:44:00 +0700
 ---

-A reset stylesheet aims to reduce browser inconsistencies in default element styling.
+A CSS Reset (or "reset stylesheet") is a collection of CSS rules used by web developers to remove or "reset" the default styling of HTML elements that browsers apply, to reduce browser inconsistencies in default element styling.

+Every web browser has its own default stylesheet, known as the "user agent stylesheet".
+These stylesheets dictate the initial appearance of HTML elements like headings, paragraphs, lists, and forms.
+However, the styles applied by different browsers are not always identical.
+For instance, the default margins on a `<h1>` tag or the apperance of `<button>` element might vary between Chrome, Firefox, and Safari.
+These inconsistencies can lead to a website looking different from one browser to another, causing frustration for developers who strive for a consistent user experience.

 There are many comprehensive resets available (like [Meyer's Reset](https://meyerweb.com/eric/tools/css/reset/) or [Normalize.css](https://necolas.github.io/normalize.css/)).
 Here's a very simplified example to give you the idea.
 For a real project, you might want to use a more robust solution or tailor this extensively.

 ```css
 /*